 My intention in writing this is to highlight the possibility that this could be more than just an unfortunate coincidence.
 I don’t know if it is a coordinated effort, but knowing the above information I provided, I wouldn’t be shocked.
 Unsurprisingly, Chipotle has taken a financial hit and their stock prices have gone down.

 My main intention in writing this is to urge people to still support Chipotle.
 They are doing amazing things.
 They were bravely the first chain restaurant to go GMO-free, opening themselves up to ridicule and backlash.
 Now that these outbreaks have happened, they are being bashed by the media yet again.
 Articles like “Was Chipotle too busy avoiding the fake dangers of GMOs to focus on actual food safety?”
 As if tumors from GMO feed are fake.

 The media is dragging them through the mud.
 I encourage all of you to continue to support Chipotle.
 They have a commitment to healthy, sustainable food in a time when junk food, pesticides, sugar, trans fat and processed foods rule the American diet.
-They source from grass-fed farmers, they try to buy locally and they don’t use GMOs – a huge feat in itself.
+Grass-fed farmers are their providers.
+They try to buy locally and they don’t use GMOs – a huge feat in itself.
 They have also taken extra measures to ensure food safety,

 “…we have partnered with Seattle-based IEH Laboratories and Consulting Group, a preeminent food safety testing and consulting company.
 Led by company founder and CEO Dr. Mansour Samadpour, IEH is working directly with Chipotle’s Supply Chain and Operations departments to implement a set of industry-leading practices, including some changes to our previous protocols.”